GabeScott/standard-works-vault/General Conference/1972 October - To Serve the Master.md

 I feel humble, grateful, and assure you and the Brethren of my willingness to serve, to devote my time, energy, and means for the upbuilding of the kingdom.

-The Savior on one occasion, realizing the many temptations that we are faced with in this life, made this statement: “... seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”
-(Matt.
-6:33.)
+The Savior on one occasion, realizing the many temptations that we are faced with in this life, made this statement: “… seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.” ([[Matthew 6.33|Matt.
+6:33]].)
 We have tried to live by that rule in our family.
 My sons, who have both been mission presidents, used to quote that to me when I was talking to them about their future.

 Now, I want you all to remember the program of prospective elders, and I am going to tell you why.
 I was a prospective elder when I met my wife in Blackfoot, Idaho; and after I had courted her for some time and decided (and let her know) that she was the girl of my dreams, she let me know in no uncertain terms that I had to “shape up.”
 A temple marriage was the only marriage she was interested in.